Generalized cold-atom simulators for vacuum decay: SUPPLEMENTAL MATERIAL

-Using the formalism developed in Ref.~\cite{Goldman:2014xja}, we obtain an effective time-averaged Hamiltonian that governs the dynamics of modes with frequencies much less than $\nu$.
-The small parameter $\epsilon$ associated with the amplitude of the Rabi coupling allows us to write this perturbatively as
+Using the formalism developed in Ref.~\cite{Goldman:2014xja}, we obtain an effective time-averaged Hamiltonian that governs the dynamics of modes with frequencies $\ll\nu$.
+The small parameter $\epsilon$ associated with the coupling allows us to write this perturbatively as

 Evaluating the commutators, this gives (to linear order in $\epsilon$)